BREAKING: Stephen Constantine resigns as India coach | Goal.com

 India needed a draw against Bahrain in their final group match to qualify for the knockout stages for the first time ever in their history.
 However, a cruel 89th minute penalty from Jamal Rashed put paid to those hopes.

-Immediately in the aftermath, the Englishman announced that he has decided to step down from his position.
+Immediately after the defeat, the Englishman announced that he has decided to step down from his position.

+The 56-year-old took over the Blue Tigers in 2015 in his second stint in India and managed to guide them into the Asian Cup after a hiatus of eight years.
+Earlier, Constantine had coached India from 2002 to 2005.

 More to follow...